Andaroth/MMOMZ-PKD-ABS/README.md

 ## Important
 This code is currently in testing on [EtheRPG Online/Naire Online](https://etherpg.online/) and is still under development.

-:warning: You Have to support PKD patreon (see below) in order to access to the RPG Maker `Alpha ABSZ` plugin.
+:warning: You Have to support PKD patreon (see below) in order to access to the RPG Maker `Alpha ABSZ` plugin
+> I work with the v0.3 of the PKD plugin
+>
+> Community members said that the `PKD v1.2` is okay
+>
+> *PKD v1.5 is not stable*.

 An official RPG Maker MZ licence is also required.